aws-samples/sample-malaysia-secure-lz/cloudformation/readme.md

     - Specify Region Deny, to only govern these regions (us-east-1, and ap-southeast-5)
     - Enable Organization-Level CloudTrail
     - Set Log configuration for S3 to 1 year for retention and access logging
-    - Enable IAM Identity Center (IDC) (pending availability in region)
+    - Enable IAM Identity Center (IDC) in us-east-1 (pending availability in Malaysia region)
     - Don't create another OU
     - Don't enable AWS Backup (this will be done later)
 8. Delegate security administration for AWS Security Services GuardDuty, Security Hub, Inspector, Firewall Manager, IAM Access Analyzer and Detective.
 Use the CloudFormation script "lz-delegate-native-security-services.yaml", use StackName "lz-delegate-security-services".
 Set the AdminAccountId parameter to the AWS Control Tower audit account.